niki puskas

 me

 I am an activist, who likes to do things, not only theorize on them.
-I believe in bottom-up, grassroots initiatives for social inclusion and real change, paving way to the right to the city and right for environmental justice.
+I believe in bottom-up, grassroots initiatives for social inclusion and real, transformative change, paving way to the right to decide and right for just, equitable, ecological and pluriversal futures.
 I’ve been working in the urban sphere since 2015.

 Previously, I used to be an interior architect and designer, fashion designer and maker (clothing, bags, jewellery) – after growing disillusion with those fields, I left, searching for deeper meanings.